ShawnIT-J/resource-groups-and-vms/README.md

 - Go to the search bar at the top and search "resource group"
 - Select Create Resource Group
 - You will need to name the resource group and select the region
-- Select Review + Create on the lower left
+- Select "Review + Create" on the lower left
     - For this example, we will be using RgLab1 for the name and (US) East US for the region (Which ever region you are in the US is fine as well)